Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/web-scripts.md

 model.message = "Hello World " + person.properties.firstName + ' ' + person.properties.lastName + "!";
 ```

-Here we use an Alfresco Content Services-specific JavaScript root object called `person` to get first and last name of
+Here we use an Content Services-specific JavaScript root object called `person` to get first and last name of
 the logged in user.
 The `model` variable is automatically available to us in the controller and we can put whatever data
 we want in it for later use in the template.